 - The conditions of use. - The charging conditions.

-Please refer to § 9 for correct replacement of the battery.
+See §9 for battery replacement instructions.

 Do not dispose of the battery pack with other solid waste.
 Used batteries must be entrusted to a qualified recycling company or to a company specialized in processing hazardous materials.